Change in Ownership - Frequently Asked QuestionsOpen All Close All

 - The surviving cotenant must sign an affidavit affirming that he or she continuously resided at the residence for the one-year period preceding the decedent cotenant's date of death.

-- The purchase of a replacement dwelling by a person who is 55 years of age or older, where the replacement dwelling will be that person's principal place of residence and is equal or lesser in value than the original residence.
-In such cases, the base year value of the previous home may be transferred to the new home so that the new home will not be reassessed to its current fair market value but will be able to retain the old home's base year value.
-The original and replacement residences must generally be located in the same county; however, as of May 2008, seven counties allow a transfer of the base year value from the original property located in another county to a replacement dwelling located in that county (Proposition 60/90).
+- The purchase of a replacement dwelling by a person who is 55 years of age or older or severely disabled or a victim of wildfire or natural disaster, where the replacement dwelling will be that person's principal place of residence and is purchased or newly constructed within two years of the sale of their original property.
+If the replacement dwelling is of equal or lesser value, the base year value of the previous home may be transferred to the new home so that the new home will not be reassessed to its current fair market value but will be able to retain the old home's base year value.
+If the replacement dwelling is of greater value, the difference in values will be added to the transferred base year value (Proposition 19).

 - The purchase of a replacement property if the original property was taken by governmental action, such as eminent domain or inverse condemnation.

-- Transfers of real property between registered domestic partners that occurred between January 1, 2000 and January 1, 2006 (section 62(p) of the Revenue and Taxation Code).
+- Transfers of real property between state registered domestic partners that occurred from January 1, 2000 through January 1, 2006 (section 62(p) the Revenue and Taxation Code).
 County assessors are required to reverse any reassessments that resulted from any transfers of real property between registered domestic partners that occurred during this time period if the taxpayer files a timely claim.
 However, relief for such a reversal is applied only on a prospective basis.
 The registered domestic partners will not receive any refunds.

 Changes in ownership that are automatically excluded from reassessment include the following: